Memory management

 One of the challenges while using Failover Cluster Instances (FCI) is to manage the memory of the SQL server in case of failover.
 In general, most SQL Server configurations do not require much attention to memory management beyond the initial configuration.
 However, Failover Cluster Instances (FCI) architecture is very different from others.
-Therefore, special attention should be paid to automatic memory management.
+Therefore, everyone should pay special attention to automatic memory management.
 Here You can read more about FCI.

 Initial memory configuration

-Before automatic memory management begins, the appropriate settings for minimum and maximum memory must be applied.
+In order to use the automatic memory management, You must specify the appropriate settings for minimum and maximum memory.
 You should treat this as one of the steps to configure the SQL instance.
 The SQL script as below is only an example to use.
 You should automate it in the most convenient way for you.
 In our case, the script is part of the puppet module.
 The numbers below are only examples.
 You will have to come up with your own.
 Here you can read more about memory configuration.

 EXEC sp_configure 'show',1;